ratschlab/clinical-embeddings/README.md

 We use [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/index) for launching (distributed) training runs.
 The configuration file `accel_config_gpu1.yml` is provided in `configs/accelerate/` and specifies the number of GPUs to use.
 The `train` command will create a new directory in `logs/` with the name specified by the `-l` argument.
 The training logs, performance results on validation and test, as well as checkpoints will be saved in this directory. `-c` specifies the path to the configuration file.

 Please note that some of the example use very small model dimension for demonstration purposes.
-To reproduce the results from the paper, please refer to the search space configuration files (`.yaml`) in `configs/`.
+To reproduce the results from the paper, please refer to the search space configuration files (`.yaml`) in `configs/reproduce/*`.

 ### Hyperparameter Search

+def create_slurm_command(args: argparse.Namespace, compute_config: dict = {}) -> str:
-We use a [Slurm](https://slurm.schedmd.com) based compute cluster and provide a wrapper script (`./run_wrapper.py`) to launch hyperparameter sweeps.
+We use a [Slurm](https://slurm.schedmd.com) based compute cluster and provide a wrapper script (`./run_wrapper.py`) to launch hyperparameter sweeps (for a different compute environment core functions to modify are `create_slurm_command` and `run_on_slurm`).
 The script takes a configuration file (`.yaml`) as input and launches a hyperparameter sweep based on the specified search space.
 Individual run directories are created in the designated directory and the runs are submitted to the cluster.
 The wrapper creates dedicated `.gin` configurations in each run directory, which extend and overwrite the base configuration.
 The configuration file should specify the following parameters:

 ```yaml
 # Specify compute resources